VNN Oklahoma

 From Adversity To Entrepreneurship Learning Series

-In 2022, VNN Oklahoma and Big If True held two in-person events and produced multiple stories exploring the path from adversity to entrepreneurship, the community benefits of taking that path, and the barriers that stand in the way.
+In 2022 and 2023, VNN Oklahoma and our community partners held in-person events and produced multiple stories exploring the path from adversity to entrepreneurship, the community benefits of taking that path, and the barriers that stand in the way.

 Recognition of our work